Central And Eastern Europe Freight And Logistics Market Size and Share

 By End User Industry: Wholesale and Retail Trade Leadership with Continued Acceleration

-Wholesale and retail trade dominated with a 30.51% share in 2024 and is projected to grow at a 3.21% CAGR (2025-2030) as e-commerce gross merchandise value (GMV) hits USD 42.9 billion.
+Wholesale and retail trade dominated with a 30.51% share in 2024 and is projected to grow at a 3.21% CAGR (2025-2030) as e-commerce gross merchandise value (GMV) hits USD 42.9 billion in 2024.
 Big-box and grocery chains are overhauling distribution centers to meet same-day delivery benchmarks, injecting automation spending into the Central and Eastern Europe freight and logistics market.

-Manufacturing followed at 29.05% in 2024, largely on the back of auto and electronics clusters.
+Manufacturing is growing significantly, largely on the back of auto and electronics clusters.
 Battery gigafactories in Poland and Hungary drive specialized inbound flows, including lithium-ion cells that demand ADR-compliant, temperature-controlled transport, boosting premium yields for operators.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.